ItsZiroy/ie691_ir_project/baselines/README.md

 # TF-IDF Retrieval Implementation
 This project demonstrates how to implement a TF-IDF-based retrieval system to process queries and rank documents by relevance.
-The implementation is Python-based and makes use of commonly used libraries for natural language processing and information retrieval.

 # Requirements
 pip install numpy pandas scikit-learn nltk